 I came, I saw, I was conquered

-“You can divide the world into two: people who believe Virtual (and Augmented) Reality will play a part in our future as a (combination of) race(s), and people who haven’t had a demo yet.”
+“You can divide the world into two: people who believe Virtual (and Augmented) Reality will play a part in our future as a race, and people who haven’t had a demo yet.”

 Or something like that — I forget.
-To be honest, I wasn’t sure what to expect when Tola and I walked onto CcHub’s famous #6thfloor on Tuesday afternoon.
+To be honest, I wasn’t sure what to expect when Tola and I walked onto CcHub’s famous 6th floor on Tuesday afternoon.
 For months, I’d been playing the devil’s advocate — arguing in the Twitter Tech Salon (a close-knit, geek-filled Twitter DM group I belong to) that despite the tech media wankfest, there was no way to tell whether or not Virtual Reality was “the future”.
-And that Apple is in no immediate danger because they have refused to join in the pissing contest.
+That, and Apple was in no immediate danger because they haven’t joined the pissing contest.
 So far.

 “You’ve got 10 seconds left, Osarumen”